Greenlandicsmiley/knbnBrd/README.md

 ### Description
-In an effort to further understand and learn bash scripting within Linux, I have created this kanban board manager to both track my tasks and learn more about scripting
+In an effort to further understand and learn bash scripting within Linux, I have created this kanban board manager

 Using the command `knbn`, you can:
 - Add tasks to columns